 It all started when British merchants discovered Port wine, but would go bad during the journey back to Britain.
 They then fortified the wine with aguardiente to stop the fermentation, preserving the taste of the grapes but containing high alcohol content.

 There are several wine tours visitors can take, all of which including the most important part – wine-tasting!
+There are lots more options if you hire a car and head out into the areas surrounding Porto too.
+Many vinyards have accommodation too, so you can taste plenty of port!

 If you’re planning to hit the Porto highlights, consider getting a Porto Card.
 You can choose from 1 to 4-day cards and you get access to free public transport, discounts, and museum passes.
 This way, you can explore as much as you want and get the most out of your time in Porto!